Varobinson/staddict/README.md

 <br>

 ## :heavy_exclamation_mark: Challenges
-The most difficult part about this project was just working with a foreign api.
+* The most difficult part about this project was just working with a foreign api.
+* Having to mix setState with redux.
 <br>